snapp-incubator/smapp-sdk-go/README.md

 with `area_gateways.NewDefaultCallOptions()`
 function. you can customize the behaviour with passing multiple call options to the constructor.

-list of call options for reverse-geocode service are:
+list of call options for area-gateways service are:

 + [WithEnglishLanguage()](#): sets the language for response to English. default is `fa` (Farsi)
 + [WithFarsiLanguage()](#): sets the language for response to Farsi. default is `fa` (Farsi)